FITeagle/native/README Northbound.md

 LodLive visualization
 ---------------------

-To browse through the data open http://localhost:8080/native/gui/lodlive/ and select a pre-defined resource from the grey box called "fiteagleinternal".
+To browse through the data open http://localhost:8080/native/gui/lodlive/index.html?http://fiteagleinternal%23FITEAGLE_Testbed
+Keep in mind that the testbed adapter has to be deployed.
+You can start at every positin in  the graph stored at the repo by replacing the  http://fiteagleinternal%23FITEAGLE_Testbed part of the url with a known resource.
+E.g. http://localhost:8080/native/gui/lodlive/index.html?http://fiteagleinternal%23ADeployedMotorAdapter1 when it is deployed.